Below you’ll find answers to our most commonly asked questions.

 Living Earth® is strictly a green waste recycling and manufacturing company and, while we offer delivery, we do not install landscape product.

 Area and weight are very different when it comes to hauling landscaping products.
-Area can be easier to determine than weight, which varies by vehicle.
+Area can be easier to determine than weight capabilities, which varies by vehicle.
 Check your vehicle driver’s manual and contact us about the weight and volume of the product(s) you are ordering.
 Sand and stone are a lot heavier than mulch!

 Use our coverage calculator or give us a call.
 It is always better to order a bit more because soils tend to compact slightly after a few waterings.